robcarver17/pysystemtrade/docs/data.md

 data.get_fx_prices("GBPUSD")
 ```

 Save the files in a directory with no other content, using the filename format "GBPUSD.csv".
-Using [this simple script](/sysinit/futures/spotfx_from_csvAndInvestingDotCom_to_db.py) they are written to DB and/or .csv files.
+Using [this simple script](/sysinit/futures/spotfx_from_csvAndInvestingDotCom_to_db.py) they are written to DB and/or CSV files.
 You will need to modify the script to point to the right directory, and you can also change the column and formatting parameters to use data from other sources.

 You can also run the script with `ADD_EXTRA_DATA = False, ADD_TO_CSV = True`.
-Then it will just do a straight copy from provided .csv data to DB.
+Then it will just do a straight copy from provided CSV data to DB.
 Your data will be stale, but in production it will automatically be updated with data from IB (as long as the provided data isn't more than a year out of date, since IB will give you only a year of daily prices).

 ## Updating the data